Mychecksdead/snake-solver/README.md

 # snake-solver
 A simple snake game with p5.js and a solver with python.
+(Actually sketch.js solves it.)

 ![vokoscreenNG-2022-06-23_17-20-29](https://user-images.githubusercontent.com/85784378/175322293-ce42c8cd-37ea-4258-a462-2a44f5fd45b8.gif)